EzZAt38/react-product-project/src/docs.md

 - **Type:** Array of product objects.
 - **Fields:** `description`, `price`, `imageURL`, `title`.
 - **Usage:** Used as the source of products displayed in the app.
+- **Extensibility:** You can add more fields as needed for your business logic.

 ### 2. `styles` (in `interfaces/interface.js`)

 - **Purpose:** Centralized style/class name definitions for consistency.
 - **Usage:** Used for button colors, card layouts, and responsive design.
+- **Customization:** Easily update or extend styles for theming.

 ### 3. Interfaces (in `interfaces/interface.js`)